-The Donald W. Reynolds National Center for Business Journalism seeks applications from accredited journalism schools that wish to host a visiting professor to teach business journalism classes in the spring 2016 semester.
+The Donald W. Reynolds National Center for Business Journalism is seeking interest from accredited journalism schools that wish to host a visiting professor to teach business journalism classes in the spring 2016 semester.

 This will be the fifth and final year of the grant program, and one school in the U.S. will be selected to receive a visiting professor for a semester in residence.

 The four inaugural schools in the Visiting Professors Program welcomed professors in January 2012.
 Three schools hosted a visiting professor starting in January 2013, and two more are hosting a visiting professor in January 2014.
-A single school each will receive a professor in 2015 and 2016.
+A single school received a professor in 2015 and another will receive a professor in 2016.

 The program is designed to seed business journalism courses and curricula at accredited journalism schools across the U.S. that do not have an established presence in business journalism but aspire to have one.
 Selected universities commit to coursework in business journalism that has the goal of training student journalists to cover business and economic issues.